Chapter 5-10-2: Past Tenses in Sequence

 Lena was telling a story about the exploits of a red cow when a tree branch broke the parlour window.

 Here the action "was telling" took place in the past and continued for some time in the past.
-The breaking of the window is described in the simple past.
+The breaking of the window is described in the simple past and interrupts the ongoing action of telling a story.

-This sentence describes actions ("ran" and "was writing") that took place sometime in the past, and emphasis the continuing nature of the action that takes place in the independent clause ("was writing").
+This sentence describes actions ("ran" and "was writing") that took place sometime in the past and emphasizes the continuing nature of the action that takes place in the independent clause ("was writing").

 One of the most common source of verb sequence error arises from a confusion of the present perfect ("has walked") and the past perfect ("had walked").
 Both tense convey a sense of pastness, but the present perfect is categorised as a present tense verb.